linagora-labs/MinecraftStucturedDialogueCorpus/README.md

 #### Builder Action Formats
 For the BertLine parser, each Builder action move is compressed to a single code representing place/pick, color and xyz coordinates.
 The corpus data has with the natural language representation for each move is provided in the `data/reformat` directory.
 These files can also be generated from the BertLine data using the `action_format.py` script also provided in the data directory.
 This script can be modified if a different linguistic representation of builder moves is desired.
+*Alternatively, the formatted data can be found in the Hugging Face repository https://huggingface.co/datasets/linagora/MinecraftStructuredDialogueCorpus.

 # Parser